Pastor

-A pastor (abbreviated to "Ps","Pr", "Pstr.", "Ptr." or "Psa" (both singular), or "Ps" (plural)) is the leader of a Christian congregation who also gives advice and counsel to people from the community or congregation.
+A pastor is the leader of a Christian congregation who also gives advice and counsel to people from the community or congregation.
+(Note: "Pastor may be abbreviated to "Ps", "Pr", "Pstr.", "Ptr." or "Psa" (singular); or "Ps" (plural).)
 In Lutheranism, Catholicism, Eastern Orthodoxy, Oriental Orthodoxy and Anglicanism, pastors are always ordained.
 In Methodism, pastors may be either licensed or ordained.